 The premium could be further multiplied by an EMR.
 EMRs start at one, which has no impact on the company’s premium.
 However, if the company has claims, its EMR will most likely go up.
 But a company that has fewer claims when compared to similar businesses may keep an EMR or one or lower, and that will cause its rates to go down.

 In the News

 Illinois uses the NCCI’s rating system, and the organization recently announced that employers who have paused operations because of the coronavirus pandemic but who continue to pay employees can exclude that portion of their payroll from their premium calculations.
 Contact your agent to see how to reclassify these workers.

 Illinois Workers’ Compensation Audit Requirements

-Here are a few of the documents you may need for a workers’ compensation audit in Illinois:
+Premium audits can be a lot of work.
+Here are just a few of the documents you may need for a workers’ compensation audit in Illinois:

 - Payroll journal